Washington High School (Missouri): Demographics

 In addition, 13.7% of the students were eligible for free or reduced lunch.

 Activities

-For the 2021–2022 school year, the school offered 24 activities approved by the Missouri State High School Activities Association (MSHSAA): baseball, boys and girls basketball, cheer, boys and girls cross country, dance, football, boys and girls golf, orchestra band and vocal music, scholar bowl, boys and girls soccer, softball, boys and girls swimming, boys and girls track and field, girls volleyball, and boys and girls wrestling.
+For the 2023–2024 school year, the school offered 25 activities approved by the Missouri State High School Activities Association (MSHSAA): baseball, boys and girls basketball, cheer, boys and girls cross country, dance, football, boys and girls golf, orchestra band and vocal music, scholar bowl, boys and girls soccer, softball, boys and girls swimming, girls tennis, boys and girls track and field, girls volleyball, and boys and girls wrestling.

 The Washington Blue Jays have won the following state championships: